why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/install_podman.md

 ## What is Podman

-Podman is a a daemonless, open-source tool to manage, deploy and build application containers.
-Podman is using Open Containers Initiative (OCI) Containers and container images, which means that containers crated with/for Docker or CRI-o will work with Podman as well and vice versa.
-It is coming with a command line interface (CLI) which offers pretty much the same commands like Docker does.
-How similar are Podman commands to Docker's?
+Podman is a daemon-less, open-source tool to manage, deploy and build application containers.
+Podman is using Open Containers Initiative (OCI) Containers and Container Images, which means that containers crated with/for Docker or CRI-o will work with Podman as well and vice versa.
+It is coming with a command-line interface (CLI) which offers pretty much the same commands as Docker does.
+How similar are Podman commands to Docker?
 Let's put it this way: many Podman users just alias `docker` to `podman`.
 Like other runtimes, Podman also relies on an OCI compliant container runtime to interface with the operating system.
-Podamn also has a RESTful API to manage containers, offers automatic updates of containers and has a fantastic `systemd` integration.
+Podamn also has a RESTful API to manage containers, offers automatic updates of containers, and has a fantastic `systemd` integration.

 ## Getting containers running